Patient Information

 Brushing your teeth when you have orthodontic appliances (braces, retainers, etc.)

 Now that you have your appliances, you must be sure to brush your teeth and gums, better than ever before.
-Extra care must be taken in the area between the gums and your appliance.
-Food that collects around your bands, brackets, and wires can cause swollen gums permanent stains (decalcification), and cavities.
+Take extra care in the area between the gums and your brackets.
+Food that collects around your bands, brackets, and wires can cause swollen gums, permanent stains (decalcification), and cavities.
+And remember, the healthier your mouth is, the faster your teeth move! :)

-Brush your teeth with a medium nylon toothbrus after you eat and before bed.
+Brush your teeth with a medium nylon toothbrush after you eat and before bed.